 American Psychological Association's collection of resources and documents to supplement the Respect Workshop, which provides professional development curriculum for pre-service and in-service education for middle and high school counselors, school nurses, school psychologists, school social workers, and other specialized instructional support professionals.

 Colleges, Scholarships and Higher Education Resources for LGBTQ

 Choosing a college for your child?
 This comprehensive guide created for LGBTQ students, allies, and other community members offers tips for knowing if a college is LGBTQ friendly and highlights the schools going above and beyond to welcome these students.
 It also introduces the Campus Pride Index rating schools on their support for LGBTQ students.

-Did you know there are scholarships available for LGBTQ students?
+Many youths don't know there are scholarships available for LGBTQ students.
 This guide provides listings by geography, school, and degree area as well as helpful information for applying.
 It includes tips on what to look for and avoid in schools.

 Many LGBTQ students do not feel accepted in their college community.
 Here's a resource to find inclusive schools and learn what they do to welcome LGBTQ.

 This guide is specifically for transgender students and includes scholarships specific to the trans community, describes how to find a transgender-friendly college and provides a directory for additional resources to help with academic and extracurricular success.

 The Pride Scholarship provides up to $2000-4000 merit based scholarships to openly identifying LGBTQ students for the opportunity to study abroad and gain intercultural skills in an international setting.
 For students ages 15-18.